-You can shift into FIRST (1) when you're going less than 20 mph (30 km/h).
-If you've come to a complete stop and it's hard to shift into FIRST (1), put the shift lever in NEUTRAL and let up on the clutch.
-Press the clutch pedal back down.
-Then shift into FIRST (1).
+You can shift into FIRST (1) when you are going less than 20 mph (30 km/h).
+If you have come to a complete stop and it is hard to shift into FIRST (1), put the shift lever in NEUTRAL and let up on the clutch.
+Then press the clutch pedal back down and shift into FIRST (1).

 SECOND (2): Press the clutch pedal as you let up on the accelerator pedal and shift into SECOND (2).
 Then, slowly let up on the clutch pedal as you press the accelerator pedal.